Readiness, Required Trainings & Documentation Requirements

 The Core Faculty and DCE determine eligibility for each learner to participate in clinical education experiences.
-Criteria include:
+Criteria include but are not limited to:

 - Cumulative 3.0 GPA at both UCSF and SFSU, and in combination